gossip-ink/gossip/README.md

 **In the composing stage, the author takes the structure developed in the generating and organization stages and turns it into an actual usable product.**

 At this stage, it often requires a lot of drag and align operations to set the right position or size of each elements(texts, images, etc.) which is very time-consuming and annoying.
-This is because there is no constrains between elements which means users have to layout elements manually.
+This is because there is no constrains between elements which means users have to layout every elements manually.

-But it is possible to add constrains for elements according to logical structure, so Gossip allows user to organize elements in hierarchical structure in *Element* panel and changes in *Element* panel will reflect to *Maini* panel.
+But it is possible to add constrains for elements according to the logical structure, so Gossip allows user to organize elements in hierarchical structure in *Element panel* and changes in there will reflect to *Maini panel*.

 <img src="./screenshots/element.png" height="300px">

 With the help of **[CSS Flexible Box Layout](https://en.wikipedia.org/wiki/CSS_Flexible_Box_Layout)**, Gossip provide the *container* element to manage other elements, such as texts, images, container, etc. Users can add elements to container and specify their arrangement(horizontal or vertical) and proportion(1:1 or 1:3).

 One of the main advantages is that for each elements, Gossip will automatically set the proper position or size of it according to its container's styles(padding, direction, etc.) and the other elements in that container.
-The other one is that users can operate a group of elements rather than just on each time.
+The other one is that users can operate a group of elements rather than just one each time.

 ![element](./screenshots/element.gif)